 For more information, read our blog on Bedtime Rituals to Help You Have a Productive Tomorrow.

 We all are tempted to get that “extra” five or ten minutes of sleeping time.
 However, this short amount of time could cause you to feel groggy and less energized.
 Your snooze minutes are enough to drive you off but not enough to complete a REM cycle.
 As a result, you will wake up with the hungover feeling known as sleep inertia.
 Sleep early the night before and stick to your alarm.
 It will train you accountability and make you confident that you don’t allow a snooze to decide your day.

 4. Eat the Frog, First

 No, this is not a new diet routine.
 Did you recall that anxiety of “I still have a lot of work to do today” lingering at the back of your mind?
 Eating the frog means tackling the most difficult tasks first.
 While most of us are master procrastinators, our highest energy, willpower, should be reserved for the most complex, dreading tasks.
 We mentioned that one of the best versions of yourselves is the first hour before you get up.
 By prioritizing the most challenging tasks, you will less likely become unmotivated, distracted, or put it off for the next day.

 You may say that, “but hey, this is where I list my tasks,” or “my most difficult task requires me to open the phone.”
 Well, if you are the type of person who is not easily tempted to check your email, read the morning news or click the notifications from your social media, then you can easily do away with distractions.
 However, when you do this, you are already pre-occupying your brain with matters that will not directly affect you.

-How many times have you been concerned with an early email, news, or social media post that you forgot to do things for yourself first?
+How often have you been concerned with an early email, news, or social media post that you forgot to do things for yourself first?
 When you can avoid this digital clutter, you can generate far more creative ideas and connections.
-Try shifting into a physical alarm, or turn off all notifications if you needed to.
+Try shifting into a physical alarm, or turn off all notifications if you need to.